 sudo systemctl start ssh

-• Firewall configuration.
-Make sure that firewall rules on the remote server allow connections on the SSH port.
+- Firewall configuration.
+Ensure that the firewall rules on the remote server allow SSH connections on the SSH port.

 How to Disable SSH on Ubuntu